sj26/mailcatcher/RELEASING.md

 ### 5. Configure the Docker Hub publisher

-1. Create a dedicated Docker ID used only to publish MailCatcher.
-Verify its email address, enable two-factor authentication, and do not give it access to any other Docker Hub repositories.
-2. While signed in as `sj26`, open the public `sj26/mailcatcher` repository's **Collaborators** tab and add the publisher Docker ID.
-Docker Hub grants a collaborator push and pull access to this repository, but not repository administration or deletion access.
-3. While signed in as the publisher, [create a personal access token](https://docs.docker.com/security/access-tokens/) named `mailcatcher-github-releases` with read and write permissions, but not delete permission.
+1. While signed in as `sj26`, [create a personal access token](https://docs.docker.com/security/access-tokens/) named `mailcatcher-github-releases` with read and write permissions, but not delete permission.
 Set an expiration date and arrange to rotate it before it expires.
-4. On the GitHub `release` environment, add:
+2. On the GitHub `release` environment, add the token as an environment secret named `DOCKERHUB_TOKEN`.
-   - environment variable `DOCKERHUB_USERNAME`: the publisher Docker ID
-   - environment secret `DOCKERHUB_TOKEN`: the publisher's token

 Do not use a repository secret.
 Restricting the token to the environment keeps workflows on ordinary branches from requesting it.